 Bachelor of Science in Astronomy

-The Bachelor of Science (B.S.) in Astronomy provides a rigorous physical sciences program for those with an interest in studying the universe.
+Wayne State's Bachelor of Science in Astronomy provides a rigorous physical sciences program for those with an interest in studying the universe.

 The strong math, physics and astronomy background of this program prepares students wanting to pursue graduate school or follow a career in the sciences.
-The problem solving, data analysis, scientific communication, physical reasoning and computational skills developed in the B.S. in Astronomy prepares students for careers in a wide range of STEM-related professional fields.
+Problem-solving, data analysis, scientific communication, physical reasoning and computational skills developed in the B.S. in Astronomy equips students for careers in a wide range of STEM-related professional fields.

 The Bachelor of Arts in Astronomy offers more flexibility to take electives for those with broad interests in addition to a passion for astronomy.
 From data science to education to art and beyond, learn more about what you can do with a degree in astronomy.